NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 requirements listed under :ref:`Prerequisites <compatibility-prebuilt-binaries>`.
 To install them, please follow the instructions :ref:`here <install-prebuilt-binaries>`.

-If you still want to build and install CUDA Quantum from source, you will need to ensure that all dependencies installed in the build and host system are compatible with your CUDA Quantum installation.
-The rest of this guide outlines specific compatibility requirements during the build and after installation, and walks through the installation steps.
+If our pre-built packages are not a good option for you, e.g. because you would like to use CUDA Quantum on an operating system that is not officially supported, please follow this guide carefully without skipping any steps to build and install CUDA Quantum from source.
+The rest of this guide details system requirements during the build and after installation, and walks through the installation steps.

 .. note::

-  The build described in this guide does not include building the Python support for CUDA Quantum.
-For more information about using CUDA Quantum from Python, please take a look at :ref:`this page <install-python-wheels>`.

   CUDA Quantum contains some components that are only included as pre-built binaries and not part of our open source repository.
 We are working on either open-sourcing these components or making them available as separate downloads in the future.
 Even without these components, almost all features of CUDA Quantum will be enabled in a source build, though some pieces may be less performant.
   At this time, the :ref:`multi-GPU state vector simulator <nvidia-mgpu-backend>` backend will not be included if you build CUDA Quantum from source.

 .. _compatibility-prebuilt-binaries: